vincentjiang10/terrain-map/README.md

 ### Running the Program
 - Describe option to use args[] or stdin
 - Rotation by 45 degrees is applied to default points (set by Point.java)
-- points are then mapped to plane z = zTilt*y
+- points are then mapped to plane z = zTilt*y, where zTilt = tan(phi) (Explain and show picture of mapping y-coordinate to z-coordinate as a projection)

 Running is simple: